 Factors to consider when choosing eye drops

-- Did itchiness come on quickly or slowly?
+- The itchiness developed quickly or slowly.

 - The person wears contact lenses.

 - The person has allergies, asthma, skin rashes, or eczema.

 - There is a sensation of something being stuck in the eye.

 - Some situations, such as exposure to cats, dogs, or pollen, seem to trigger episodes of itchiness.